UK imposes sanctions on 386 Russian parliament members who backed Putin over Ukraine

 Duma voted in favour of Russian military presence in Ukrainian sovereign territory

-The UK is imposing sanctions on 386 members of the Russian parliament who voted in favour of Vladimir Putin’s actions in breakaway regions of Ukraine, foreign secretary Liz Truss has announced.
+The UK has imposed sanctions on 386 members of the Russian parliament who voted in favour of Vladimir Putin’s actions in breakaway regions of Ukraine, foreign secretary Liz Truss has announced.

 The new measures will ban those listed from travelling to the UK, accessing assets held within the UK and doing business here.

-All are members of the Duma lower house of the Russian parliament who voted last month in favour of the ratification of treaties recognising the independence of the Luhansk and Donetsk regions and authorised the permanent presence of Russian military.
+All are members of the Duma lower house of the Russian parliament who voted last month in favour of the ratification of treaties recognising the independence of the Luhansk and Donetsk regions and authorising the permanent presence of Russian military.

 The vote has been used by Putin as a pretext for his unprovoked invasion of Ukraine, now in its 16th day.